 - 1. Open the appropriate .tim file in QALoad Analyze.
 In the Workspace, click the Checkpoints group.
 Checkpoint data is listed in a tree-view. - 2.
 Select the checkpoints to graph. - 3.
 From the View menu, choose Graph.
-The Graph Type dialog box appears. - 4.
-In the Graph Type drop-down list, select from the following: - !
-Line (response times versus elapsed times for the selected data.) - !
-Bar (median, mean, or a percentile response time of the selected checkpoints.)
+The Select Graph dialog box appears. - 4.
+In the Graph Type drop-down list, select from the following: - Line (response times versus elapsed times for the selected data.) - Bar (median, mean, or a percentile response time of the selected checkpoints.)

 Note: The BAR graph displays only one data point for each selected counter.
 The data point represents the mean, median, or percentile response time.
 When you select a LINE graph after a BAR graph through the BAR graph's context menu, the LINE graph displays the data of the BAR graph, not the data from the tree control on the left pane.
 Since there is only one data point per selected counter, the line graph does not display a line.
 This display is different from the LINE graph that you request from the tree control, which displays all the data points for each selected counter.

 The following graph types are only available when graphing a single checkpoint:

-- !
-Response Time Distribution (The distribution of response times of a single checkpoint.) - !
-Cumulative Response Time Distribution (The percentage of checkpoint timings that were equal to or less than a specified value.) - !
-Virtual User Distribution (The distribution of checkpoint timings based on the number of virtual users running the script at that point in the test.)
+- Response Time Distribution (how the response times of a single checkpoint are distributed.) - Cumulative Response Time Distribution (the percentage of checkpoint timings that were equal to or less than a specified value.)